 How it actually performs against the competition

-The Intel Arc B580 complicates the picture.
-With 12 GB of VRAM and a $290 price tag, it can push significantly higher frame rates in some titles, but then collapses in others.
-In Homeworld 3 at 1080p, the B580 managed only 63 avg fps while the RTX 5050 hit 96.
-That inconsistency is the real problem with Intel's card for general gaming use.
+The Intel Arc B580 complicates things.
+With 12 GB of VRAM and a $290 price tag, it can deliver significantly higher frame rates in some titles, then collapse in others.
+Homeworld 3 at 1080p sees the B580 hit only 63 avg fps while the RTX 5050 reaches 96.
+That inconsistency makes the Arc card hard to recommend for general use.

 DLSS 4 and the upscaling safety net

-The key here is that the RTX 5050 does bring DLSS 4 with Multi Frame Generation support, recently expanded to 6x modes.
+The RTX 5050 does bring DLSS 4 with Multi Frame Generation support, recently expanded to 6x modes.
 With upscaling enabled at Quality preset, the card can hit around 60 fps in Cyberpunk 2077 at 1440p, jumping from a native 17 fps to 61 fps with DLSS quality upscaling plus frame gen. For single-player games where input latency matters less, that's a workable situation.

 For fast-paced competitive titles, you'll want to be more careful.
 Frame generation adds latency, and at the baseline frame rates this card produces, that trade-off becomes more noticeable.